Unifonic/SMS-Voice-dotnetSDK/Contributing.md

 When submitting a pull request to the [GitHub Repository][github] make sure to do the following:

-- Check that new and updated code follows ots-csharp's existing code formatting and naming standard
+- Check that new and updated code follows SDK's existing code formatting and naming standard
-- Run ots-csharp's unit tests to ensure no existing functionality has been affected
+- Run SDK's unit tests to ensure no existing functionality has been affected
 - Write new unit tests to test your changes.
 All features and fixed bugs must have tests to verify they work